ibm-cloud-docs/codeengine/subscription-cos-tutorial.md

     **Example output**

     This command returns log files that include information about the event that was forwarded to your destination app.
-From the following output, you can see that a `Write` operation was performed on the `.txt` object in the bucket named `mybucket`.
+From the following output, you can see that a `Delete` operation was performed on the `.txt` object in the bucket named `mybucket`.

     ```
     Body: {"bucket":"mybucket","endpoint":"",""key":"test2.txt","notification":{"bucket_name":"mybucket","event_type":"Object:Delete","format":"2.0","object_length":"41","object_name":"test2.txt","request_id":"c1099857-f1f3-4d74-9ac4-8d374582f77d","request_time":"2021-09-15T15:22:01.205Z"},"operation":"Object:Delete"}